seahomebatumi-ai/crypto-auto/SYSTEM-MAP-CRYPTOCALCUL.md

 `btc.r7 ≥ 0`, `down_beta_90` when `< 0`.
 The slider is a hypothetical future; `res7`
 measures the past seven days, and a scenario has no right to influence a measurement of the past.
 No discontinuity at zero: the multiplier `β·btc.r7 → 0` there.
-Consequently this beta may differ from `b=` in the `90d:` row, which is chosen by the slider's sign — the divergence is normal and is named on the board.
+This beta may therefore differ from `b=` in the `90d:` row, which is chosen by the slider's sign — the divergence is normal and is named on the board.

 **The measure is the sigma of the RESIDUAL, not the coin's full sigma.**